 Criteria for Admission to Ascot International School

-All children in KS1 / 2 / Secondary are required to take oral and written English assessments to determine whether they can be admitted.
+All children in Upper Primary and Secondary are required to take Maths and English assessments to determine whether they can be admitted.
 Admission may be dependent on the child receiving EAL support, which is provided free of charge..

 It is the responsibility of the parent to inform the school of any serious condition.
 Failure to do so could result in reviewing the child’s position at school.
 Applications for admission are accepted throughout the year.
 All applications to the school must be accompanied by previous educational records, any significant medical conditions, proof of age and copies of the most recent educational/psychological assessment and the Individualized Educational Program (IEP) from the applicant’s current school if appropriate.